Springfield, Illinois is full of American history – and Americana. And it’s just a stone’s throw away from Champaign-Urbana.

 The home tour lasts 20 to 25 minutes.
 After the tour, or while waiting for it to start, you can explore the surrounding four-block historic neighborhood, also restored to how it looked in 1860, the year before the Lincoln family left for Washington D.C.

-If your family can handle even more history, other Lincoln spots in Springfield worth checking out include the Old State Capitol (Old State Capitol Plaza, near Sixth and Adams streets, 217-785-7960) where he served in the Illinois House of Representatives and delivered his “House Divided” speech.
+If your family can handle even more history, other Lincoln spots in Springfield worth checking out include the Old State Capitol (Old State Capitol Plaza, near Sixth and Adams streets) where he served in the Illinois House of Representatives and delivered his “House Divided” speech.
 The scenic Greek Revival-style building is also where former President Barack Obama announced his candidacy for president and the choice of Joe Biden as his running mate.
+Editor’s note: The Old State Capitol is currently closed for restoration.

 At the Great Western Depot (10th and Monroe) Lincoln began his inaugural journey to Washington D.C. by telling a small crowd of family and friends: “To this place, and to the kindness of these people, I owe everything.”
-He returned to Springfield in a coffin, and his final resting place is in Oak Ridge Cemetery (1441 Monument Ave., 217-782-2717).
-The tomb is incredibly moving and impressive.
-This seems like it might be something to skip, but it’s very memorable.
+He returned to Springfield in a coffin, and his final resting place is in Oak Ridge Cemetery (1441 Monument Ave.).

 Another site worth visiting, depending on your timeline: the State Capitol complex.
 Home to the Illinois State Legislature since 1877, the Capitol’s 361-foot high dome – 74 feet taller than the U.S. Capitol – is an impressive site.
 It was renovated in 2011, so if you haven’t been there since then – you might not recognize the place.
 You can walk in (be prepared to go through security) and look around on your own; or visitors can take a free, 30-minute guided tour of the building, which highlights its numerous paintings and sculptures as well as visits to the galleries of the Senate and House of Representatives.

 Note that the Illinois State Legislature is in session between January and May, when you can watch government in action from the balconies.
 There’s not much info online about the tours, oddly enough.
-Tours are available Mon-Fri: 8am-4pm Tours every half hour except 12-1pm; Sat: 9am-3pm; Tours every half hour except 12-1pm.
-This may change seasonally, so call first when in doubt.
-217-782-2099.
+Tours are available Mon-Fri: 8 a.m. – 4 p.m., every half hour except 12-1 p.m.; Sat: 9 a.m. – 3 p.m., tours every half hour except 12-1 p.m.
+This may change seasonally, so call first when in doubt: 217-782-2099.

 If you want to go shopping and still get a dose of Lincoln, don’t miss a trip to Scheel’s.
 We’ve written a whole article about why this is one of the most unique stores we’ve ever been to (indoor Ferris wheel, anyone?) and while it’s a great place to shop, it’s an even better place to gawk.
 And bonus: the animatronic presidents, including Abe Lincoln reciting the Gettysburg address.

-When it comes to food in Springfield, your best choices are going to be greasy and cheap and very kid-friendly.
-Route 66 passes through Springfield and you can get your kicks at the Cozy Dog Drive In (2935 S. Sixth Street, 217-525-1992), where the owners lay claim to inventing the first “hot dog on a stick” in 1946.
+If all that sounds lovely but what you’re really looking for is greasy, cheap and very kid-friendly, you have plenty of options in Springfield.
+Route 66 passes through Springfield and you can get your kicks at the Cozy Dog Drive In (2935 S. Sixth Street), where the owners lay claim to inventing the first “hot dog on a stick” in 1946.

-When my Uncle Jim visits from California, he boards the plane headed back west laden with frozen quarts of chili from Joe Rogers’ Original Recipe Chili Parlor (820 S. Ninth St., 217-522-3722).
+Joe Rogers’ Original Recipe Chili Parlor (820 S. Ninth St.) is another option; you can even leave with frozen quarts of chili if you love it.
 Finish a bowl of the “firebrand” and you can put your name on the wall.

 And your kids will be sure to get their daily allotment of sugar at one of Mel-o-Cream Donuts’ four locations (3010 S. Sixth St., 1953 W. Monroe St., 525 N. Grand Ave.
 East, 227 E. Laurel St.)